 Sales and Use Taxes on Transportation Services

-EFFECTIVE DATE: Effective upon issuance and applicable to sales of services involving the transportation of passengers occurring on or after January 1, 1996.
+EFFECTIVE DATE: Effective upon issuance and applicable to the provision of transportation services that are described below and that involve the transportation of passengers on or after October 1, 1991.

-TRANSPORTATION SERVICES PREVIOUSLY TAXED: Since July 1, 1992, the provision of transportation services involving the transportation of any person over any distance by a service provider who is required to be authorized to do business in Connecticut by the Connecticut Department of Transportation or by the Interstate Commerce Commission, or both, in order to provide such transportation has been treated as a sale subject to the Sales and Use Taxes Act when the transportation:
+TRANSPORTATION SERVICES TO BE TAXED: Effective October 1, 1991 the provision of transportation services involving the transportation of any person over any distance by a service provider who is authorized to do business in Connecticut by the Connecticut Department of Transportation below will be treated as sales subject to the Sales and Use Taxes Act when the transportation:

 - originates and terminates in Connecticut; or